KxSystems/docs-v1/docs/ml/toolkit/utils.md

 -   `t` is a simple table
 -   `tm` is a time column in the data
--   `dict` is a modifyable dictionary in the .ml.utils
+-   `dict` is a modifyable dictionary in the .ml.util namespace

-returns a table with columns filled according to assignment of keys in the dictionary `.ml.utils.preprocdict`.
+returns a table with columns filled according to assignment of keys in the dictionary `.ml.util.preprocdict`.
 The function defaults to forward folowed by back filling nulls however changes to the default dictionary allow for zero, median, mean or linear interpolation to be applied on individual columns.

 ```q
 q)n:1000000